FrieseWoudloper/dalex_workshop/README.md

 # dalextutorial

-## Install and run
+## Install

 Install `dalextutorial` from Github:

 ```
-install.packages(c("learnr", "remotes"))
+install.packages("remotes")
 remotes::install_github("friesewoudloper/dalextutorial")
 ```

-If you get the question below, it is probably best to chose `1` and update all packages.
+If you get the question below, it is probably best to choose `1` and update all packages.

 ```
 These packages have more recent versions available.